2016 Research fellow

 Central Academy of Fine Arts, Beijing, China

 PhD in Art History 2003, University of Sydney; MA (Hon.)
 1996, University of Western Sydney; BA(Hon.)
 1993, Central Academy of Fine Arts, Beijing.
-Her academic research focuses on Western modern/contemporary art history theory and Chinese modern/contemporary art.
+Her academic research focuses on Western modern / contemporary art history theory and Chinese modern/contemporary art.

-Yiyang has delivered papers and presentations at numerous academic conferences including; The 33rd International Conference of Art History (CIHA), Nuremburg, Challenge of Object, 2012; The 32nd International Conference of Art History (CIHA), University of Melbourne, Crossing Cultures, Conflict, Migration and Convergence, 2008; 29th Art History conference organized by Verband deutscher Kunsthistoriker (Association of German Art Historians) in Regensburg, 2007.
+Yiyang has delivered papers and presentations at numerous academic conferences including; The 33rd International Conference of Art History (CIHA), Nuremburg, Challenge of Object, 2012; The 32nd International Conference of Art History (CIHA), University of Melbourne, Crossing Cultures, Conflict, Migration and Convergence, 2008; 29th Art History conference organised by Verband deutscher Kunsthistoriker (Association of German Art Historians) in Regensburg, 2007.

 Yiyang is a Professor in the School of World Art, Central Academy of Fine Art in Beijing and was a Fellow with AIAH under a Macgeorge Fellowship.
 She has had numerous publications and her most recent book publications include; Chuan yue hou xiandai (Beyond Postmodern), Peking University Press, Beijing, Beijing 2012; Hou xian dai zhi hou (Art After Postmodern), 1st edition, Shanghai Arts Press, 2008, 2nd edition, Peking University Press, 2012Chinese Modern Art 1980s and 1990s (in English) UMI, 2005